-It’s a good idea to mention the chance of sale, or probability, as a percentage.
-This helps you identify leads who are most likely to convert and keeps you from wasting time on leads who might never buy from you.
+We recommend recording the chance of sale, or probability, as a percentage.
+This helps you identify which leads are most likely to convert and keeps you from wasting time on leads who might never buy from you.

 Adding the estimated close date for each lead helps your sales reps stay focused and stick to a timeline.
 Ideally, reps should work on a deal for only a specified amount of time—as close to the average time it takes your team to close a deal as possible.

 If the deal stalls, they can put it on pause and make a note to strategically follow up as needed.
 You should make this decision with your reps, as some more complex deals naturally take longer than others and will vary on a case-by-case basis.
 Adding forecasted close dates to deals before assigning them can also help you keep track of your reps’ performance.

 There are several ways you can forecast sales, but one simple way is to multiply the potential deal size by the probability of closing to get a weighted sales forecast.
 For instance, a potential deal of $100,000 x 30% chance of closing would give you a weighted sales forecast of $30,000.

 Tally the total leads in your pipeline with similar estimated closing dates to get a good idea of how much business you may close by a certain day.